10up/classifai/readme.txt

 * Scan PDF files for embedded text and save for use in post meta using [Microsoft Azure's AI Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/)
 * Bulk classify content with [WP-CLI](https://wp-cli.org/)
 * Modification of your `robots.txt` file to block the most common AI data scraping bots from indexing your site
+* Use [built-in filters to override AI credentials](https://10up.github.io/classifai/advanced-docs/programmatic-credentials), allowing management of credentials outside of the database, such as by using environment variables or a specific secret management service

 == Requirements ==